gsantopaolo/debugging-python/README.md

 #  Deep-Dive: Debugging Python with PyCharm on macOS (Local & Docker) 🐍

+> [!IMPORTANT]
+> Check my [blog post on genmind.ch](https://genmind.ch/posts/Deep-Dive-Debugging-Python-with-PyCharm-on-macOS/) to get detail instructions on how to use this repo.

 A FastAPI-based DateTime API with advanced timezone conversion and business hours functionality.
 This project serves as a comprehensive example for debugging Python applications with PyCharm on macOS, both locally and in Docker containers.